kiste1995/Lecture_Model_All/docs/source/operate/model_c_1/charge/parking.rst

 .. thumbnail:: /_images/start_gui/parking4.png

-- Charging station coordinates displayed in terminal
+- When you arrive at the charging station, a message is displayed on the terminal.

 --------------------------------------------------------------------------